authelia/authelia/docs/content/configuration/second-factor/webauthn.md

 {{< confkey type="string" default="indirect" required="no" >}}

 Sets the conveyance preference.
 Conveyancing allows collection of attestation statements about the authenticator such as the AAGUID.
-The AAGUID indicates the model of the device.
+The AAGUID indicates the model of the authenticator.

 See the [W3C WebAuthn Documentation](https://www.w3.org/TR/webauthn-2/#enum-attestation-convey) for more information.